HP888/jvmti-java-agent/README.md

 Agent written in c++ for Java
 Like basic Java Agent but more lightweight

+(I'm not coding in C++ every day so please don't hate me for bad code)

 # Informations about project

 Project should work on Java 8 and later versions.